Norman Makin

 Norman John Oswald Makin AO (31 March 1889 – 20 July 1982) was an Australian politician and diplomat.
 He was a member of the Australian Labor Party (ALP) and served as Speaker of the House of Representatives (1929–1932), a cabinet minister during World War II, the inaugural President of the United Nations Security Council, and as Australian Ambassador to the United States (1946–1951).

 Makin was born in Sydney to a working-class family and moved frequently during his youth, settling in South Australia in 1911.
 He trained as a patternmaker and was an officeholder in the Amalgamated Society of Engineers.
 Makin was an anti-conscriptionist during the 1916 ALP split and subsequently served as state president from 1918 to 1919.
 He was first elected to the House of Representatives at the 1919 federal election.
 During the Scullin government he served as Speaker of the House, the youngest holder of the office.

 During World War II, Makin was a senior cabinet minister in the governments of John Curtin and Ben Chifley, serving as Minister for the Navy (1941–1946), Minister for Munitions (1941–1946), and Minister for Aircraft Production (1945–1946).
 He unsuccessfully sought the ALP leadership on two occasions.
 In 1946 Makin was chosen to lead the inaugural Australian delegation to the United Nations and subsequently became Australian ambassador to the United States.
-He returned to federal parliament at the 1954 election, eventually retiring at the 1963 election after spending 36 of the last 44 years as an MP.
+He returned to federal parliament at the 1954 election, eventually retiring at the 1963 election after spending 36 of the previous 44 years as an MP.